dreamfactorysoftware/platform-wiki/setup-guide/5-analyse-your-data/Setting-up-Excel-to-analyze-Snowplow-data.md

 Enter the IP address you would like to white list, with the '/32' at the end.
 Note: Amazon gives you the IP address of the computer you have logged into AWS with - if this is the same computer, you can simply copy and paste the result in the AWS console.
 (In the example above, it is `37.157.33.178/32`.)

 If you do not know the IP address of the computer you wish to use Excel on, you can find it out by visiting [www.findmyip.org] (http://www.findmyip.org/).
 In most cases, you will simply need to add `/32` to the IP address to correctly get the CIDR/IP address.

 Enter the address into the AWS console and click **Authorize**.
 You are now ready to create an ODBC connection between your Windows machine and Amazon Redshift!

 Back to [top](#top).

 <a name="windows" />
-### 2.3 Create a data connection in Windows to your Snowplow data in Redshift, via ODBC
+### 2.3 Create a data connection in Windows to your DreamFactory data in Redshift, via ODBC

 Now that you have a Redshift compatible ODBC driver installed on your local machine, and have white labelled the IP address on that same machine, you're in a position to create a connection between it and your Amazon Redshift instance.

 Go back to **Data Sources (ODBC)** (in Control Panel / Administrative Tools).

 [[/setup-guide/images/excel/connection-1.JPG]]